Campanelli Stadium - Brockton Rox

 Return on Investment 5

-Here's a tip for local fans: If you have a debit or credit card from Eastern Bank (one of the team’s sponsors), you can save 5% on all concession prices and 15% on all purchases in the team store.
+Here's a tip for local fans: If you have a debit or credit card from Harbor One Bank (one of the team’s sponsors), you can save 5% on all concession prices and 15% on all purchases in the team store.

 Extras 2

 Two retired numbers hang on Campanelli Stadium’s outfield wall.
 Brockton native sons Rocky Marciano (#49) and Marvelous Marvin Hagler (#62) are immortalized with their final victory totals.
 Behind the ballpark in the entry plaza to Marciano Stadium is a statue of Rocky Marciano.
 Measuring 20 feet, it is noted to be the tallest statue of a sporting figure in the world.
-There is a statue of Marvin Hagler downtown near where the famous Petronelli gym once stood.
+There is a statue of Marvin Hagler downtown, not far from Campanelli Stadium, near where the famous Petronelli Gym once stood.

 Final Thoughts

 New Rox ownership has a lofty goal: to return enthusiasm for professional baseball to the city of Champions.
 Will the Rox Revival be successful?
-Time will tell, but so far, the Rox are ready to roll.
+The Rox appear to be on the ropes, but they haven't been counted out just yet.
+Time will tell if they can go the distance.

 Comments